 LOLA - The story

-Stone Age woman Lola had dark skin and blue eyes
+Stone Age Lola had dark skin and blue eyes

-For the first time in history, researchers have extracted a complete DNA genome from a human who lived when agriculture came to the area we today call Denmark, and whose ancestors were the hunter-gatherers who had lived there for millennia.
+DNA scientists have, for the very first time, extracted a complete human genome and mapped the genetic material of a person, who lived during the time when agriculture came to what we today call Denmark, and whose ancestors were the hunter-gatherers who had lived there for millennia.

-The story is based on conversations with assistant professor Dr. Hannes Schroeder and PhD Theis Trolle Jensen from the Section for Evolutionary Genomics at the Department of Biology at the University of Copenhagen and Ph.D.
-Søren Anker Sørensen from Museum Lolland-Falster.
-They have just published their findings in the international scientific Nature Communications.
+This account is based on conversations with associate professor Dr Hannes Schroeder and Theis Trolle Jensen from the Section for Evogenomics, Globe Institute, University of Copenhagen, and Dr Søren Anker Sørensen from Museum Lolland-Falster, who have recently published their research results in the international scientific journal Nature Communications..

 Reconstruction drawing: Tom Björklund.

 Chewing gum conjured up an image of Lola

 Sometime back in the Stone Age, Lola sat on a beach and chewed a lump of birch pitch.
 This was about 6000 years ago; a radiocarbon date for the pitch reveals that it took place between 14 and 3850 BCE.
 Even though the date has an error margin of almost 3650 years, it is absolutely critical to the story, but more on this later.